 Program Specific Outcomes (PSOs) Strength Proficiency assessed by PSO 1 Professional Skills: The ability to understand, analyze 3 Seminars and and develop computer programs in the areas related to Mini project algorithms, system software, multimedia, web design, big data analytics, and networking for efficient design of computer-based systems of varying complexity.
-PSO 2 Problem-Solving Skills: The ability to apply standard practices and strategies in software project development using open-ended programming environments to deliver a quality product for business success.
-2 Seminars PSO 3 Successful Career and Entrepreneurship: The ability to employ modern computer languages, environments, and platforms in creating innovative career paths to be an entrepreneur, and a zest for higher studies.
-2 Mini project
+PSO 2 Software Engineering Practices: The ability to apply 2 Seminars standard practices and strategies in software service management using open-ended programming environments with agility to deliver a quality service for business success PSO 3 Successful Career and Entrepreneurship: The 2 Mini project ability to employ modern computer languages, environments, and platforms in creating innovative career paths to be an entrepreneur, and a zest for higher studies.